 "Victor Hugo has left to us a bit of interesting history concerning Napoleon and the Battle of Waterloo.
-On the morning of the battle, the little dictator stood gazing upon the field of battle as he described to his commanding officer his strategy for that day's campaign:
+On the morning of the battle, the little dictator stood gazing upon the field of b

-After a pause, the commanding officer said, 'But we must not forget that man propose
+After a pause, the commanding officer said, 'But we must not forget that man proposes but God disposes.'

 With arrogant pride the little dictator stretched his body to full height and replied, 'I want you to understand, sir, that Napoleon proposes and Napoleon disposes.'